 We own non-operated working interests related to our mineral interests in various plays across our asset base.
-The majority of our working interest exposure is in the Haynesville/Bossier play in San Augustine County, Texas and Angelina County, Texas where we own non-operated working interests.
+The majority of our working interest exposure is in the Haynesville/Bossier play in East Texas where we own non-operated working interests alongside XTO Energy Inc. ("XTO"), a subsidiary of Exxon Mobil Corporation, and BPX Energy, a subsidiary of BP plc.
 In 2017, we entered into farmout arrangements (discussed below) for our entire working interest position in that area.
 We also hold working interests acquired through working interest participation rights, which we often include in the terms of our leases.
 This participation right complements our core mineral and royalty interest business because it allows us to realize additional value from our minerals.
 Under the terms of the relevant leases, we are typically granted a unit-by-unit or a well-by-well option to participate on a non-operated working interest basis in drilling opportunities on our mineral acreage.
 This right to participate in a unit or well is exercisable at our sole discretion.
 We generally only exercise this option when the results from prior drilling and production activities have substantially reduced the economic risk associated with development drilling and where we believe the probability of achieving attractive economic returns is high.